About Joe

 I am the Dana and David Dornsife Professor of Psychology, Biological Sciences, and Environmental Studies at the University of Southern California.
 I’m also the Director of the USC Wrigley Institute for Environment and Sustainability.

 But that’s only half the story.
 Actually, probably less than half.
-I’m inspired by wayfarers and storytellers like Robert Capa, Lee Miller, Vivian Maier, Marie Colvin, Raymond Depardon, and Anthony Bourdain.
+I’m inspired by wayfarers, artists, and storytellers like Robert Capa, Lee Miller, Vivian Maier, Marie Colvin, Raymond Depardon, and Anthony Bourdain.
 So, away from the office and lab, I play the role of student and observer of the world, not to mention the people and other living things that occupy it.
 And the more places I visit, and the more people I meet, the more I believe—or, at least try to believe—that we’re connected more strongly by our similarities than we are by our differences.